Jack Animam: Union Sportive Ouvrière Mondeville Basket (2023)

 After her stint in Toulouse Metropole Basket, She transferred with USO Mondeville in March 2023.

 Wuhan Shengfan (2023–24)

 Animam accepted an offer to play for the Wuhan Shengfan of the Women's Chinese Basketball Association while playing for the Philippines in the 2023 FIBA Women's Asia Cup.
 She played for Shengfan in the 2023–24 season.
 She played 35 games for Wuhan and had an average record of 11.4 points and 12 rebounds.

 Ringwood Hawks (2024)

 In March 2024, Animam moved to Australia to join the Ringwood Hawks of NBL1 South.

 FCC UAV Arad (2024–2025)

 Romanian club FCC UAV Arad announced on 28 August 2024 that they have signed in Animam for the 2024–25 season.
 The team finished third for that season.

-Denso Iris (2025–)
+Denso Iris (2025–2026)

 Japanese club Denso Iris announced on 17 September 2025 that they have signed in Animam for the Women's Japan Basketball League.
+She helped Denso win the league title for the 2025–26 season.
+This is Animam's first professional title.

+Energa Toruń (2026–)

+Animam will return to Europe after joining Polish club Energa Toruń of the Basket Liga Kobiet for the 2026–27 season.
+Her agency, Titus Sports announced the signing on June 25, 2026.